mrkkrp/zip/README.md

 See also `getArchiveComment` and `getArchiveDescription`.

 Modifying is also easy, efficient, and powerful.
 When you want to create a new archive use `createArchive`, otherwise `withArchive` will do.
-To add entry from `ByteString`:
+To add an entry from `ByteString`:

 ```haskell